mcrovero/effect-nextjs/README.md

 >
 > The actions API has changed, there is no more .build() look at the examples for the new API.
 >
-> Read at the bottom of the README for more details for the decisions behind the new API.
+> Read at the bottom of the README for more details on the decisions behind the new API.

 ### Why this library